Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Unit value to number](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/UnitValueToNumber.png "[Unit value to number]")

-This extension is used to map an unit attribute to a number attribute.
+This extension is used to map an unit attribute to a number.
+Both, decimal and absolute numbers are allowed in the destination attribute.
 A unit attribute always includes a unit and a quantity.
 Only the quantity value is mapped to the destination attribute.
-To map the quantity value in the correct unit, the quantity is calculated into the unit of the destination attribute.
+To map the quantity value in the correct unit, the quantity is converted into the unit of the destination attribute.
 Define the unit in the configuration.

 [comment]: <> (Is that right?)